Clusters of Excellence

 In Excellence Clusters, leading scholars and scientists work together across disciplinary boundaries on innovative solutions for current overriding issues – in close cooperation with non-university research institutions and partners from industry and business, politics, society, and culture.

-Since 2007, Freie Universität has been iinvolved in three Excellence Clusters supported through the German Excellence Initiative.
-Two of them continued to receive support in the second funding period beginning in 2012.
+As of 2007, Freie Universität was involved in three Excellence Clusters supported through the German Excellence Initiative.
+Two of them continued to receive support in the second funding period from 2012–2019.

 Overview of Excellence Clusters (Excellence Initiative) based at Freie Universität:

 Topoi - The Formation and Transformation of Space and Knowledge in Ancient Civilizations